vaishalivanjari/CSE6324ASE/README.md

 - Run the analyzer with the following command: sh slither <input_contract_file.sol>
 -       To change the version of solc compiler using solc-select, run the following command: solc-select install <version>
     solc-select use <version>
--Proposed detector files can be found in CSE6324ASE/slither/detectors/examples/
+-       Proposed detector files can be found in CSE6324ASE/slither/detectors/examples/